 Many Balls are reviewed here for hard courts.
-For Professional play Penn Pro Marathon Extra Duty or Wilson US Open Extra Duty is best.
+For Professional play, Penn Pro Marathon Extra Duty or Wilson US Open Extra Duty is best.
 If you want to have training from coach Penn Coach Practice is the best deal.

 Best Tennis Balls For Grass Courts

 The grass-court is a somewhat different court for players and games.
-It’s soft and outdoor court and mostly uncovered.
+It’s a soft and outdoor court and mostly uncovered.
 Some best balls for grass-court are Dunlop Championship Ball, Slazenger Tennis Ball for professional or competitive paly.